-At least 3 sets of steps are required to the height of the ring platform.
-One set is to be located at each Contestant's corner and a third shall be positioned at the neutral corner closest to the Medical Practitioner and other Officials.
-All steps shall be always kept clear of obstructions.
+At least 3 sets of steps are required to the height of the ring platform. • One set is to be located at each Contestant's corner and a third shall be positioned at the neutral corner closest to the Medical Practitioner and other Officials.
+All steps shall be kept clear of obstructions at all times.